deybhayden/rally-to-anything/README.md

 pipenv shell
 rally-to-anything dump-rally --config <config-location> --attachments rally-to-anything generate-jira-import-json --config <config-location>
-# upload the JSON file on the External Import screen in Global Jira Settings
+# upload the JSON file on the External System Import screen in Global Jira Settings
 # after the initial import, you can link your Zendesk tickets to Jira issues
 manage-jira link-imported-zendesk-tickets
 # all done?